 2. Use WordPress to build your site

-With WordPress your site can grow as your business grows and with Startup Instilled there will never be any need for expensive website redesigns when you need additional pages or functionality – we simply add additional pages and functionality simply and quickly.
+With WordPress your site can grow as your business grows and with Pay Monthly there will never be any need for expensive website redesigns when you need additional pages or functionality – we simply add additional pages and functionality simply and quickly.
 WordPress is safe, secure and easy to use and a third of the worlds websites use WordPress including Renault, Disney Corporate, Reuters and Vogue.

-3. Don’t blow your business startup budget on a logo!
+3. Don’t blow your business budget on a logo!